alexminnaar/X_Ideas/X_ideas.md

 There are only a few known ways of solving the NER problem

 1. Heuristics: Dictionary matching, regex etc.  Generally low performance.
-2. Model Based:  Train a probabilistic model on a training dataset (Crowdflower, mechanical turk, etc.).
+2. Model Based:  Train a probabilistic model on a training dataset (Crowdflower, Mechanical Turk, etc.).
 Also useful for the heurstic approach for evaluation purposes.

 Once the mention has been identified, it must be disambiguated wrt a knowledgebase of canonical entity names.
 Obviously this first requires us to build a knowledgebase of canonical entity names.
 The knowledgebase depends on the entities we are interested in.
 Some public knowledgebases are Freebase, YAGO, etc. however the entities we are interested in are likely too specific to be included in these.